artsy/artsy.github.io/_posts/2018-08-21-OSS-by-Default-Docs.markdown

 + We can migrate all sources of docs into one place
 + artsy/potential can still be used as a place for writing private details
 + Our methodology for docs aligns with our methodology for source code
-+ By consolidating, we can writing scripts/tooling to make it feel good
++ By consolidating, we can improve working via scripts/tooling to make it feel good
 - It gives up on the idea that you can have a single source of documentation
 - You have to be a bit more cautious about what you write in docs
 - It's a bunch of work, and you have to deprecate a lot of docs and handle re-directs for URLs